 The first release in 2013, was the world premiere of Stradella’s serenade, “La forza delle stelle,” (5 Diapason); followed in 2014 by the world premiere recording of the oratorio “S. Giovanni Crisostomo” (5 Diapason); in 2016 the world premiere of the oratorio “S. Editta, vergine e monaca, regina d’Inghiliterra,” (5 Diapason), in 2017, the oratorio “S. Pelagia,” (5 Diapason) and in 2018, the opera by Stradella, “La Doriclea” with the ensemble Il Pomo d'Oro, for which Andrea De Carlo, as director, was awarded the prestigious Preis der deutschen Schallplatten Kritik.
 The recording has received overwhelming critical acclaim, and was recognized as Album of the Month, May 2019 by “Classic Voice.”
 In 2020 he released the opera buffa “Il Trespolo tutore”, and in 2022 the recently discovered opera by Stradella “Amare e Fingere” .

 In 2018 De Carlo conducted the Philarmonic Orchestra Arturo Toscanini of Parma with a program dedicated to G. F. Haendel and J. P. Rameau; in 2020 he started a collaboration with the Theater Carlo Felice of Genova conducing the opening of the opera season 2020/21 with the opera Il Trespolo Tutore by A. Stradella with the direction of Paolo Gavazzeni and Piero Maranghi, scenes by Leila Fteita and costumes by Nicoletta Ceccolini, followed in 2021 by the oratorio S. G. Battista by A. Stradella with his Ensemble Mare Nostrum and the orchestra of the theatre.
-In March 2022 he conducted the orchestra of the Carlo Felice Theater for the concert series “Mozart l’italiano” with a program with instrumental music by A. Stradella, A. Scaratti and two symphonies by W. A. Mozart.
+In March and May 2022 he conducted the orchestra of the Carlo Felice Theater for two concerts of series “Mozart l’italiano” with a program with instrumental music by A. Stradella, A. Scaratti and two symphonies by W. A. Mozart.